-The president delegates to the associate vice president for civil rights, compliance and business services the responsibility for promoting and monitoring the university's compliance with federal and state nondiscrimination laws.
-The associate vice president is responsible for responding to any external investigations by the Human Rights Commission, Equal Employment Opportunity Commission, and/or Office of Civil Rights.
+The president delegates to the associate vice president for civil rights, compliance and business servicesenterprise risk management the responsibility for promoting and monitoring the university's compliance with federal and state nondiscrimination laws.
+The associate vice president a.
+Contact Information